ashwathymenon4/Finance-Data-Analysis/README.md

 # Finance-Data-Analysis
 This project focuses on exploratory data analysis of stock prices.
 The project utilises dummy data.
+All steps and visualization outputs have been added to the **03-Finance Project.ipynb file**.

 # Steps
 * **Get the Data** - Use pandas to directly read data from Google finance.